William P. Hobby Airport: Terminal

-William P. Hobby Airport has a single terminal with two concourses (one domestic and one international) and 30 overall gates.
-The domestic concourse, which has various retail shops and restaurants, opened in 2003 and replaced the original three concourses dating back to the 1950s.
-It also includes an interfaith chapel.
-The international concourse opened on October 15, 2015.
+William P. Hobby Airport has a single terminal with two concourses (Central and West) and 30 overall gates.
+The Central Concourse opened in 2003 and replaced the original three concourses, which dated back to the 1950s.
+It has 25 gates and mostly serves Southwest domestic along with non-Southwest flights and also includes an interfaith chapel.
+The West Concourse opened on October 15, 2015, and is primarily used for international Southwest flights.
+It has five gates.

 In February 2020, Hobby Airport became the first airport in Texas to have full biometric entry and exit for passengers who are traveling internationally.

-In March 2022, Southwest announced a $250 million expansion project to add seven gates to Hobby's west concourse.
+In March 2022, Southwest announced a $250 million expansion project to add seven gates to Hobby's West Concourse.
 The city of Houston is contributing $20 million toward the project.
 Six of the gates will be used exclusively by Southwest for domestic flights.
 The seventh new gate will be available for use by other airlines at the discretion of the Houston Airport System.
 The project is expected to take five years.
+The project cost increased to $470 million when construction began in November 2024 with completion scheduled for 2027.

 Ground transportation

-The Metropolitan Transit Authority of Harris County, Texas, or METRO, stops at Curbzone 13.
-Currently, there are 4 bus lines that serve Hobby Airport.
-040 Telephone/Heights provides local service to Eastwood Transit Center, Downtown, and North Shepard Park and Ride.
-050 Broadway also provides service between the airport and Eastwood Transit Center via the Magnolia Park Transit Center.
-073 Bellfort, which runs up to a 10 minute frequency during weekday, runs between the airport and Fannin South Transit Center, connecting to the Metro Rail Red Line.
-088 Sagemont runs between the airport and San Jacinto College South Campus.
+The Metropolitan Transit Authority of Harris County, Texas, or METRO, stops at Curb Zone 3 at the airport.
+Currently, there are four bus lines that serve Hobby Airport.
+40 Telephone/Heights provides local service to Eastwood Transit Center, Downtown, and North Shepard Park and Ride.
+50 Broadway also provides service between the airport and Eastwood Transit Center via the Magnolia Park Transit Center.
+73 Bellfort, which runs up to a 12 minute frequency during weekday, runs between the airport and Fannin South Transit Center, connecting to the Metro Rail Red Line.
+88 Sagemont runs between the airport and San Jacinto College South Campus.

 Courtesy vans are operated by various hotels and motels in and around the Houston area.
-There are courtesy telephones in the baggage claim areas to request pick-up for most hotels and motels.
+There are courtesy telephones in the baggage claim areas to request pickup for most hotels and motels.

 Shared-ride shuttle service was available at HOU until 2019 when SuperShuttle (now Transdev) ceased business, citing competition from ride-sharing services Uber and Lyft.
 Additionally, regularly scheduled bus and shuttle service is provided by various carriers to locations from HOU to areas outside metropolitan Houston and to Galveston and College Station.
 These services can be found in the baggage claim area.

-Taxis are available at Curb Zone 3.
+Taxis are available at Curb Zone 2.

 Lyft and Uber are available at Curb Zone 5.